 17. Use a diffuser.

 Diffusers and essential oils are another useful self-soothing tool for aromatherapy.
-Here are 20 Best Essential Oil Diffusers to Make Your Home Smell Amazing!
+Here are the Best Essential Oil Diffusers to Make Your Home Smell Amazing!

 18. Open your windows and breathe in fresh air.